 - The review period for complete recertification applications can take up to 15 business days.
 During the Certification Department’s busy season (November– March), the review process can take up to 25 business days.

-Once an application has been approved, the designee is notified and is recertified for another five-year period.
+Once an application has been approved, the designee is notified and is recertified for another three or five-year period, depending on the certification.